lightning/bolts/04-onion-routing.md

 keys of each intermediate node.
 Knowing each intermediate hop's public key allows the origin node to create a shared secret (using ECDH) for each intermediate node, including the final recipient node.
-The shared secret is then used to generate a _pseudo-random stream_ of bytes, which is used to obfuscate the packet, and a number of _keys_, which are used to encrypt the payload and compute HMACs, which are in turn used to ensure the integrity of the packet at each hop.
+The shared secret is then used to generate a _pseudo-random stream_ of bytes (used to obfuscate the packet) and a number of _keys_ (used to encrypt the payload and compute the HMACs).
+The HMACs are then in turn used to ensure the integrity of the packet at each hop.

 This specification describes _version 0_ of the packet format and routing mechanism.